 Become a Patron of Ask Leo! and go ad-free!

 The hidden issue

 Online1 storage is powerful when used properly.
-By “properly,” I mean the account used is set up with appropriate security, and the data you place online is backed up somewhere else as well.
-Ignoring either of those items can lead to permanent data loss or worse.
+By “properly”, I mean the account is set up with appropriate security, and the data you place online is backed up somewhere else as well.
+Ignoring either of those items can lead to permanent data loss.

-In reality, the folks at major online storage providers are professionals, with no interest in snooping around in your data.
+In reality, the folks at major online storage providers are professionals who have no interest in snooping around in your data.
 Instances of the so-called “rogue employee” are rare.
-But of course, it’s still possible.
+But, of course, it’s still possible.

 For whatever reason, you might consider all of this a problem.
 Fortunately, this problem has a solution: encryption.